The Jews originally used the name Bresti.

-However. now, after the old city has been demolished by the order of the government and its inhabitants moved to establish the town completely outside the Tkhum Shabbat of the old city, we need to decide what name we should write in getts.
-It is certainly inappropriate to write Bresti because now it is a new city, built anew, and not given the name Bresti by the Jews.
-So, a gett issued here, in this new city, will carry only the name Brisk.
+Now, after the old city has been demolished by the order of the government and its inhabitants moved to establish the town completely outside the Tkhum Shabbat of the old city, should write in getts only Brisk?
+Now it is a new city, built anew, and not given the name Bresti by the Jews.

 We can clearly see that this legal issue was considered vital, as a person depending on an invalid gett could be severely damaged.
 In a discussion of an important legal point, we have discovered what the Jews called their ancient city.

 Even though he thought that it was enough to write Brisk, the sages decided that the name Bresti would also appear on the gett and the resulting text would appear: in Brisk that was called Bresti that is on the rivers Bug and Muchavetz.